 Our board of directors has established the following process for shareholders to communicate with it, and this process has been approved by a majority of our independent directors.
 Shareholders wishing to communicate with our board of directors should send correspondence to the attention of Chairman of the Board, CRA International, Inc., 200 Clarendon Street, T-9, Boston, Massachusetts 02116.
 The correspondence should include satisfactory evidence that the sender of the communication is one of our shareholders.
 Satisfactory evidence would include, for example, contemporaneous correspondence from a brokerage firm indicating the identity of the shareholder and the number of our shares held by the shareholder.

 Our chairman reviews all correspondence confirmed to be from shareholders and decides whether or not to forward the correspondence, or a summary of it, to our board of directors or a committee of our board of directors.
-Accordingly, our chairman reviews all shareholder correspondence, but the decision to relay any correspondence to our board of directors or a committee of our board of directors rests entirely within our chairman's discretion.
+The decision to relay any correspondence to our board of directors or a committee of our board of directors rests entirely within our chairman's discretion.